Professor and Associate Dean, Research & Graduate Studies

 Scope of Collaboration:

 Dr. McGowan is a strong supporter of undergraduate and graduate-level research, and her extensive collaborations provide her students with high caliber training and exposure.
-This philosophy stems from her teaching in exercise rehabilitation and community-based settings, as she genuinely feels that successful scientists positively influence the health of the community at large.
-As direct evidence of this philosophy, ten of her trainees have gone on to attend medical school, 2 chiropractic college, and 7 graduate school.
-Of the remainder, most have been employed in an exercise-related field upon graduation.
+As direct evidence of this philosophy, most of her trainees go on to attend medical school, chiropractic college, or graduate school.

-Dr. McGowan’s network of research partners extends to include scientists, clinicians, program directors and exercise rehabilitation specialists at the University of Windsor (Kinesiology, Science, Psychology), within Windsor-Essex (Chronic Disease Management Program/Windsor Essex Community Health Centre, Cardiac Wellness Program/Hotel Dieu Grace Hospital, Windsor Regional Cancer Centre), and within the national (Western University, Brock University) and international (USA: University of Michigan, Wayne State University, Penn State, Henry Ford Health System; UK: Greenwich University, University of Northampton; Australia: University of New England; Uganda: Soft Power Health, Makerere University, Ugandan Ministry of Health) medical and physiology communities.
+Dr. McGowan’s network of research partners includes scientists, clinicians, program directors and exercise rehabilitation specialists at the University of Windsor (Kinesiology, Science, Psychology), within Windsor-Essex (Chronic Disease Management Program/Windsor Essex Community Health Centre, Cardiac Wellness Program/Hotel Dieu Grace Hospital, Windsor Regional Cancer Centre), and within the national (University of Montreal, Western University, Brock University, University of Guelph) and international (USA: University of Michigan, Wayne State University, Penn State, Henry Ford Health System, ; Europe: Greenwich University, University of Northampton, KU Leuven; Brazil: University Nove de Julho; Australia: University of New England, Central Queensland University; Uganda: Soft Power Health, Makerere University, Mbarara University, Ugandan Ministry of Health) medical and physiology communities.
 These ongoing partnerships have led to awards, manuscripts, funding opportunities, and presentations at scientific conferences.